-It’s simple really, Merino wool is well known as one of the best quality natural fibres in the world, it is renewable, biodegradable with unique moisture wicking and temperature regulating properties.
-It has been clothing humanity for more than 10,000 years and is now more in demand in our modern society than ever before.
+It’s simple really, Merino wool is well known as one of the best quality natural fibres in the world.
+It is renewable, biodegradable and has unique moisture wicking and temperature regulating properties.
+It has been clothing humanity since 10,000 BCE and is more in demand in our modern society than ever before.
 Merino wool ticks all the boxes, making it the perfect choice for those seeking environmentally friendly clothing as well as those wanting soft, warm and luxurious garments.

 The insulation merino wool provides has made wool synonymous with warmth for hundreds of years.
 Having a natural crimp in the fibre gives merino its insulation and breathability super-powers.
 Stay warm in winter and cool in summer.
 Who could ask for more?

 Merino wool is less prone to static, and it attracts fewer dust mites than synthetic fabrics, so it’s perfect for any family member suffering from allergies.
-Plus, the silky component of merino wool is ideal for those with skin irritations who’ve had to say no to wool in the past.
+Plus, the silky component of merino wool is ideal for those with skin irritations who have had to say no to wool in the past.